nanomsg/nng/docs/ref/api/http.md

 Use [`nng_aio_count`] to determine how much data was actually transferred.

-The {{i:`nng_http_read_all`}} and {{i:`nng_http_write_all`}} functions perform the same task, but will keep resubmitting operations until the the entire amount of data requested by the [`nng_iov`] is transferred.
+The {{i:`nng_http_read_all`}} and {{i:`nng_http_write_all`}} functions perform the same task, but will keep resubmitting operations until the entire amount of data requested by the [`nng_iov`] is transferred.

 > [!NOTE]
 > These functions perform no special handling for chunked transfers.